 Initiative on enhancing accountability and access to remedy in cases of business involvement in human rights abuses

-The question of how to secure accountability and access to effective remedy for victims of gross human rights abuses involving business enterprises has long been an issue in discussions about business and human rights.
-Gross human rights abuses include the worst forms of human rights harm, such as slavery, torture, extra-judicial killings, forced and child labour, and other offenses of particular severity and scale.
+The question of how to secure accountability and access to remedy for victims of business-related human rights abuses has long been an issue on the business and human rights agenda.
+Research by civil society organizations, academics and others has found that judicial systems often fail to hold companies to account and to ensure effective remedy for victims.
+This situation is particularly acute in cases involving gross human rights abuses and other particularly serious offenses – such as slavery, torture, extra-judicial killings, forced and child labour, and large-scale harm to human health and livelihoods.
 While such offenses are most often perpetrated by states, companies can be involved either as offenders or by being complicit in such abuses.
-Research in this area has found that judicial systems often fail to hold companies to account and to ensure effective remedy for victims in such cases.

 As part of its mandate to advance the protection of and respect for human rights, in February 2014, OHCHR launched a process aimed at contributing to a fairer and more effective system of domestic law remedies to address corporate liability for gross human rights abuses.
 As the first step in this process, OHCHR published an independent study by legal expert Dr. Jennifer Zerk.
 This study examines the effectiveness of domestic judicial mechanisms in relation to business involvement in gross human rights abuses.
 The study identifies barriers to accessing justice at domestic level, and the effects of differences in domestic approaches on the way that remedial systems are used in practice.
 OHCHR invited all interested stakeholders to submit feedback on the issues identified and recommendations made in the study.

 Reporting to the Human Rights Council